Registrations Required for Government Funding

 Browser Compatibility

-Company Registrations Required for SBIR/STTR Grants
+Business Registrations Required for SBIR/STTR Grants

-The four business registrations required to get NIH grants are:
+The four business registrations required to get NIH grants are. . .

-- Unique Entity Identifier (UEI) – This 12-digit number identifies your organization for doing business with the U.S. government.
+- Unique Entity Identifier (UEI) – This 12-digit number identifies your organization for doing business with the US government.
 It is obtained while getting your SAM registration.